This chipotle BBQ sauce is delicious and couldn’t be easier to make. It strikes the perfect balance between spicy and sweet and takes no time to make.

 I’m a bit of a homemade barbecue sauce fiend.
-I love making up different concoctions in my lab (by ‘lab’ I mean my little corner of the kitchen), where I try to strike the perfect balance of smokey, sweet and spicy.
+I love making up different concoctions in my lab (by ‘lab’ I mean my little corner of the kitchen), where I try to strike the perfect balance of smokey, sweet, and spicy.

-And like with any good BBQ sauce, it goes so well with so many different types of grilled food.
+And with this chipotle BBQ sauce recipe, I might just have done it.
+Like with any good BBQ sauce, it goes so well with so many different types of grilled food.

 I’ve had it with chicken, pulled pork, brisket, burgers… You name it.
 And each time it matches superbly.